 The University’s backing as a sponsor should be shown through a range of communication pieces such as advertising, editorial, on-site signage or on presentations at an event.

 Tips for using the University master brand in sponsorships

-- The University master brand should be the only logo used in a logo farm when multiple master brand entities are sponsoring an event or activity.
+- The University master brand should be the only logo used in a logo farm, even if multiple faculties/schools are contributing to the sponsorship.

 - The Primary Vertical Housed logo should be used where possible, however an alternative version of the logo may be requested based on constraints of the external design (eg the shape of the allocated space or colour of the creative).
 Please contact us for assistance.

 - The University of Melbourne logo must be used appropriately and in accordance with the guidelines in terms of minimum size and clear space.